Riley Herbst: Cup Series

 On November 20, 2024, 23XI Racing announced that Herbst would drive the No. 35 Toyota full-time for the 2025 season.
-Herbst will run long-time partner Monster Energy as his sponsor.
+Herbst ran long-time partner Monster Energy as his sponsor.
 He started the season with a seventeenth-place at the 2025 Daytona 500.
-Herbst struggled throughout the season, failing to score a single top-ten finish and only finishing inside the top-twenty eight times with a best finish of fourteenth at Texas, and finished 35th in the final standings.
+Herbst struggled throughout the season, failing to score a single top-ten finish and only finishing inside the top-twenty-eight times with a best finish of fourteenth at Texas, and finished 35th in the final standings.
 Shortly after the Charlotte Roval race, the No. 35 car was disqualified for failing post-race height inspection.